hackclub/hackclub/workshops/rock_paper_scissors/README.md

 ## Part 3: Making The Game
 ![Image](https://cloud-931ehqeec.vercel.app/coding.gif)

-### 1)Importing Modules
+### 1) Importing Modules
 Let us start making our game!
-First, we'll need to import some modules So in the first line type `from random import randint`.
-This will import the radient module
+First, we'll need to import some modules.
+So in the first line, type `from random import randint`.
+This will import the radient module.

-### 2)Giving values to the variables
+### 2) Giving values to the variables
 First let's make a list for all the entries a player could enter, `t = ["r","p","s"]`

-Now we have to write a command so the computer chooses rock, paper or scissors randomly!
+Now we have to write a code so the computer chooses rock, paper or scissors randomly!
 `computer = t[randint(0,2)]`.

 Now we will set a variable to false and by using it in a `while` loop, we can keep the game playing infinitely!
 To do that , just type `Player = False`.
 Now you have to write some code so the player can enter his/her name.
-Also to make a score system enter the following code:
+Also to make a score system, we'll write the following code:
 ```
 You = 0
 PC = 0